AJamal27891/University-coursees-projects/README.md

 ===============================================
 Name Entity matching is a classical challenge for data integration and find similar enities within two differnt data sources. the process for Entity matching stars with.

-- 1- two differnt data sources
+- 1- two differnt data sources,
-- 2- Data preprocessing
+- 2- Data preprocessing.
-- 3- Blocking
+- 3- Blocking.
-- 4- pairs comparison
+- 4- pairs comparison.
-- 5- classification
+- 5- classification.

 ================================================
 In this project we will explore the final part of the process classification part and leave the first part as future work
 =================================================